dbca-wa/nginx-certbot/README.md

-# nginx-certbot-filebeat
+# nginx-certbot

-Docker Swarm deployment for Nginx edge proxies, with Certbot renewals and Filebeat log shipping.
+Docker Swarm deployment for Nginx edge proxies, with Certbot renewals and log shipping.

 ## Usage